 The word, ‘company’ comes from Latin; one who eats bread with you.
-I believe we are more than ever in need of the traditional sense of company.
-We need to go back to why its important to break bread.
+Georgie says, "I believe we are more than ever in need of the traditional sense of company.
 The essence of why we once came together seems to have been lost in ostentation at the expense of losing connection to one another.
 A lot of today’s leading scientist think Maslow got it wrong.
 The need to connect socially with others is as basic as our need for food, water and shelter.
 If we marry these basic needs together -- by creating lovingly prepared food, a welcoming space where others can express their true selves, we are more likely to form deeper bonds with one another, and a sense of community.
 We are more likely to feel connected -- as one."